NEWS

 Cover Image Source: Former Apple CEO Steve Jobs speaks during an Apple special event on April 8, 2010, in Cupertino, California.
 Jobs announced the new iPhone OS4 software.
 (Photo by Justin Sullivan/Getty Images)

 Many prominent personalities dream of the day their autographs are regarded as valuable assets by the world.
-However, Apple co-founder Steve Jobs believed otherwise.
+However, Apple co-founder Steve Jobs had contrary beliefs.
 He refused to give autographs and wasn't a fan of signing, per an X post from @stem_feed.
-When one of his admirers dared to ask for the same, he gave him the best reply that has won the hearts of millions.
-The individual was L.N.
+When one of his admirers dared to ask for the same, he gave him the most iconic response that has won the hearts of millions.
+The fan was L.N.
 Varon from Imperial Beach, California, per My Modern Met

 Apple CEO Steve Jobs delivers a keynote address at the 2005 Macworld Expo January 11, 2005 in San Francisco, California.
 (Photo by Justin Sullivan/Getty Images)